IBMStreams/streamsx.health/docker/STARTUP.md

 ./juypterBuild.sh

 ```
 Run Juypter in the container using the built image.
 ```bash
 ./juypterStart.sh
 ```
 Juypter notebook is accessable from your browser using [link](http://localhost:8888)

-## Walkthrough of 'buildVCAPenv' * IN process *
+## Walkthrough of 'HealthcareDemoSetup-Docker'
-Walk through this file to creates an 'env_file'.
+This file to creates an 'env_file'.
 The env_file, has the credentials used to submit to a Streams service running
 in the Cloud.

-You only need to execute this once, 'Successfully'.

-May need to stop/start Juypter container.
+You will need to stop/start Juypter container after completing this walkthrough.

 ### Walkthrough of 'HealthcareDemo-Docker'.
-This uses the 'env_file' above.
+This uses the 'env_file' created abover above.

 #### 1) Open the notebook
 #### 2) Menu 'Cell' | 'Run All'

-## Stopping container
+## Stopping Juypter container
 control-c followed by contol-c